Applying Grover-mixer quantum alternating operator ansatz algorithm to higher-order unconstrained binary optimization problems: Abstract

 \section{Abstract}

-The Quantum Approximate Optimization Algorithm (QAOA) is among leading candidates for achieving quantum advantage on near-term processors.
+The quantum approximate optimization algorithm (QAOA) is among the leading candidates for achieving quantum advantage on near-term processors.
 While typically implemented with a transverse-field mixer (XM-QAOA), the Grover-mixer variant (GM-QAOA) offers a compelling alternative due to its global search capabilities.
-This work investigates the application of GM-QAOA to Higher-Order Unconstrained Binary Optimization (HUBO) problems, also known as Polynomial Unconstrained Binary Optimization (PUBO), which constitute a generalized class of combinatorial optimization tasks characterized by intrinsically multi-variable interactions.
-We present a comprehensive numerical study demonstrating that GM-QAOA, unlike XM-QAOA, exhibits monotonic performance improvement with circuit depth and achieves superior results for HUBO problems.
+This work investigates the application of GM-QAOA to higher-order unconstrained binary optimization (HUBO) problems, also known as polynomial unconstrained binary optimization (PUBO), which form a general class of combinatorial optimization problems involving multivariable interactions.
+We present a comprehensive numerical study demonstrating that GM-QAOA, unlike XM-QAOA, exhibits monotonic improvement in performance with circuit depth and achieves superior results for HUBO problems within a layerwise optimization framework.
 An important component of our approach is an analytical framework for modeling GM-QAOA dynamics, which enables a classical approximation of the optimal parameters and helps reduce the optimization overhead.
-Our resource-efficient parameterized GM-QAOA nearly matches the performance of the fully optimized algorithm while being far less demanding, establishing it as a highly effective approach for complex optimization tasks.
-These findings highlight GM-QAOA's potential and provide a practical pathway for its implementation on current quantum hardware.
+Our resource-efficient parametrized version of GM-QAOA nearly matches the performance of the version optimized using the layerwise approach while being significantly less demanding, making it a highly effective approach for complex optimization tasks.
+These findings highlight the potential of GM-QAOA and provide a practical pathway for its implementation on current quantum hardware.

 \keywords{quantum computing, quantum algorithms, QAOA, Grover, HUBO}